 He qualified as a helicopter pilot, instructor and then as a Boscombe Down EFTS test pilot, working on a number of aircraft in the UK and USA, but focussing mainly on the “Apache” attack helicopter for the UK army and the AgustaWestland manufacturers.

-Tim amassed over 3,000 hours in his career, which is very high for helicopter flying.
-His aircraft testing days included deliberate flying into “vortex-ring bubbles” where helicopters can plummet out of the sky, deep-stalling an ancient WW2 Dakota DC-3, plus undertaking covert flying in Afghanistan in a Russian-built Mi-17 helicopter.
+Tim amassed over 3,500 flying hours , which is very high for helicopter flying.
+His aircraft testing days included deliberately flying into “vortex-ring bubbles” where helicopters can plummet out of the sky, deep-stalling an ancient WW2 Dakota DC-3, plus undertaking covert flying in Afghanistan in a Russian-built Mi-17 helicopter.

 Being selected in 2009 by ESA as one of six new astronauts, Tim’s character and career profile obviously impressed his examiners.

-Tim ticked all the boxes for astronaut selection criteria at that time – extensive test flying experience, a Degree in engineering – gained at the relatively late age of thirty-three – a high level of physical fitness, the right attitude, motivation and team-player characteristics, plus the perfect hobbies and interests – in Tim’s case these included parachuting, SCUBA diving, skiing and climbing,
+Tim ticked all the boxes for astronaut selection criteria at that time – extensive test flying experience, a Degree in engineering gained at the relatively late age of thirty-three, a high level of physical fitness, the right attitude, motivation and team-player characteristics, plus he pursued appropriate hobbies and interests….. in Tim’s case these included parachuting, SCUBA diving, skiing and climbing,

 During Tim’s EVA, fellow spacewalker Tim Kopra’s helmet began filling with leaking EMU spacesuit coolant.
-Tim had to take-over as EV-leader to speedily terminate the procedure and ensure both were safely back in the airlock before critical problems arose with the malfunctioning suit for his NASA colleague.
+Tim had to take-over as EVA-leader to speedily terminate the spacewalk and ensure both were safely back in the airlock before critical problems arose with the malfunctioning suit for his NASA colleague.
 Photo credit: Sam Town

 Late in the mission, the Russian Progress cargo-vehicle attached to the station began leaking fluids.
 Window covers had to be closed for two weeks and the ISS became more like a sealed spacecraft.

 All went successfully for Principia, however.
-Assisting with the 250 ongoing experiments then occurring on the ISS, plus the twenty-five experiments on his own body whilst in weightlessness, Tim’s science research output was very productive.
+Assisting with over 250 ongoing experiments on the ISS, plus the twenty-five experiments on his own body whilst in weightlessness, Tim’s science research output was very productive.

-“Principia” is now acknowledged as ESA’s most extensive outreach astronaut space-mission.
+In public outreach terms “Principia” is now acknowledged as ESA’s most successful space missions.

 Future astronaut possibilities

-International human spaceflight from the private sector has been increasing its Earth orbit and sub-orbital activities in recent years, taking on experienced astronauts to test and crew new space vehicles.
+International human spaceflight via the private sector has been increasing its Earth orbit and sub-orbital activities in recent years, taking on experienced astronauts to test and crew new space vehicles.

 Virgin Galactic have used experienced test pilots and astronauts including Mark Stucky and the former veteran NASA space shuttle pilot Frederick Sturckow for their sub-orbital space tourism operations.
 UK-born former NASA astronaut Nick Patrick has acted as spacecraft-architect for Blue Origin’s “New Shepard” sub-orbital spacecraft.